Fine Arts - Bachelor's Programme

 *If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.

-Documents that should be submitted directly to Malmö Art Academy
+Step 3: Submit additional documents directly to Malmö Art Academy

 - 5–8 samples of your artistic work

-- relevant appendices (optional)
+- relevant supporting documents/appendices (optional)

 Full programme/course tuition fee: SEK 600 000